shapeshed/shapeshed.com/content/posts/the_defensive_if_statement.md

-{
-  "title": "The Defensive If Statement",
-  "date": "2008-03-03T00:00:00+00:00",
++++
+date = "2008-03-03T00:00:00+00:00"
-  "description": "The if statement is probably the most common in any programming language.
-But using it with a defensive philosphy can make applications more bulletproof and extensible.", "tags": [
+description = "The if statement is probably the most common in any programming language.
+But using it with a defensive philosphy can make applications more bulletproof and extensible." tags = ["Opinion"] title = "The Defensive If Statement"

-    "Opinion"
-  ]
-}
++++

 ## A hostile environment